getting started

 blockTorfalseblock known tor exit node ip ranges before the challenge. blocked visitors see an access denied page.

-activetruewhen false, all visitors pass through without any challenge. useful for maintenance or testing.
+activetruewhen false, all visitors pass through without any challenge.

 configuration